 Technical Article Objectives

-The objectives for CODE Magazine's technical articles ("How-To Articles") is to teach the reader how to use a certain technology, product, or technique.
-The author first sets the stage by introducing the scenario to make sure the reader understands what the article is all about and what the pre-conditions are.
+The objectives for CODE Magazine's technical articles ("How-To Articles") are to teach the reader how to use a certain technology, product, or technique.
+The author first sets the stage by introducing the scenario to make sure the reader understands what the article is about and what the pre-conditions are.
 The author then methodically walks the reader through using the technology, technique, or product.
-The article focuses on how to do certain things.
-Articles do not focus on things that do not work.
+Technical articles do not focus on things that do not work.
 It may at times be beneficial to warn the reader of certain pitfalls and explain how to avoid them, but overall, CODE articles take a positive approach and focus on how to make things happen.

 Article Format

 Technical articles start with a brief intro paragraph.
 This is the paragraph people read and decide whether they want to read on.
-The introduction is also often used as an article abstract in eBooks and the like.
+Often, the introduction is used as an article abstract in eBooks and the like.
 Consider the intro to be an advertisement for the article.
 If the reader's interest can't be captured by the intro paragraph, the reader is not likely to read the entire article.

 The article then progresses to methodically explore the topic at hand through explanations, code snippets (and listings), and screen shots (or other illustrative graphics).
 Make sure you explain topics thoroughly.
 CODE Magazine's philosophy is to take the space needed to explain technical aspects in detail.
 We want the reader to not just be aware of a certain technology or technique, but we also want the reader to be able to then apply whatever they learned without the need for further explanation or books or web sites.